 Dreams are essential to life, and kids need to be inspired and encouraged to live life to the fullest.
 Growing into Greatness with God offers biblical examples of how people have nurtured what God has planted in them and teaches kids how to do the same in their own lives.

 Janet is available to speak to both children and adults regarding how to recognize their unique talents and grow into their greatness.
+She is the creator of the "island mindfulness" concept and practices and speaks on mindful living and being.
 Do not hesitate to suggest other topics of interest to your organization.
 She is also happy to speak to book clubs using Skype.
 Please contact her at JanetAutherine@GrowIntoGreatness.com

 Q&A with Janet AuthErine

 It all started in church.
 I gained my confidence in a little church in St. Thomas, Jamaica, called the Hampton Court Seventh Day church.
 That church was where I learned and recited bible scriptures, sung gospel songs and recited poetry.
 It is where I made some of my best childhood friends, picked cherries from the best cherry tree in town and listened to the sermons that inspired me to keep God the center of my life.
 My family's current church home is a wonderful methodist church in Florida.

 How does your new book relate to your spiritual journey?